Rhomphaia: Usage

 Used almost exclusively by the Thracians, examples have been found dating from 300-400 BC.
 As a weapon, the rhomphaia was feared (like the falx) because of the cutting power afforded to it by its design.
 The falx forced the only documented change in Roman armour brought about by an encounter with a new weapon.
 After encountering the falx in Dacia, the Romans added extra reinforcing bars to their helmets to protect against the powerful blows of this weapon.
-According to some researchers, this weapon was developed by the Bessi, that were actively involved in mining and metalworking.
+According to some researchers, this weapon was developed by the Bessi, who were actively involved in mining and metalworking.

 Differences from the falx

 The rhomphaia's blade was straight or only slightly curved, while the falx's blade was significantly curved.
 Because its straighter blade facilitated a thrusting motion, as well as an overhead or sidewards hacking motion, the rhomphaia could be used by tightly packed troops as a defensive weapon.
 However, the straighter blade limited the use of the cutting edge.